apache/flink/README.md

 * Unix-like environment (We use Linux, Mac OS X, Cygwin)
 * git
 * Maven (at least version 3.0.4)
-* Java 6, 7 or 8 (Note that Oracle's JDK 6 library will fail to build Stratosphere, but is able to run a pre-compiled package without problem)
+* Java 6, 7 or 8 (Note that Oracle's JDK 6 library will fail to build Flink, but is able to run a pre-compiled package without problem)

 ```
 git clone https://github.com/apache/incubator-flink.git